davidxavierlopes/aci_2storageacc/README.md

 # aci_2storageacc

-Situation:
+Situation:\n
-	- One Resource Group
+	- One Resource Group\n
-	- Two storage accounts and One fileshare each
+	- Two storage accounts and One fileshare each\n
-	- One Container Instance with both fileshares mounted as a volume
+	- One Container Instance with both fileshares mounted as a volume\n